How Best To Photograph The Beautiful Angel Of Harbin

-I photographed this heavenly delight at the Harbin Sun Island International Snow Sculpture Art Expo on the outskirts of the city of Harbin in far northeast China.
-I was there in January during the middle of the Chinese winter and, this close to Siberia, that means c-o-l-d.
+I photographed this heavenly delight, which I refer to as the Angel Of Harbin, at the Harbin Sun Island International Snow Sculpture Art Expo on the outskirts of the city of Harbin in far northeast China.
+I was there in January during the middle of the Chinese winter and, when you're that close to Siberia, that means c-o-l-d.

-The site is a large outdoor complex filled with dozens of sculptures referencing buildings, historical figures and mythological characters.
+Snow World is a large outdoor complex filled with dozens of sculptures referencing buildings, historical figures and mythological characters.
 Once I paid my entrance fee I was pleased to be left alone to wander around, at my leisure.
-And, while there were plenty of attendants on site, I was left free to photograph completely unmolested.
+While there were plenty of attendants on site, I was left free to photograph completely unmolested.
 And for that I was very thankful.

 The dominance of shapes and textures within this particular structure made it an excellent candidate for rendering into black and white, particularly with the aid of side lighting.

 When it comes to image processing there are a number of ways to go about processing the file.
-Whether you are working on a RAW or JPEG file you can produce excellent results in either Adobe Lightroom or Adobe Camera RAW.
-My preference is Adobe Lightroom.
-There are now other, excellent alternatives to Lightroom, which I report about soon.
+Whether you are working on a RAW or JPEG file you can produce excellent results in applications such as Adobe Lightroom or Adobe Camera RAW, which is a free plugin available to users of the Adobe Photoshop application.

 My preference is Adobe Lightroom, mostly because of it's more pleasing and intuitive interface and also because of the amazing functionality of Lightroom's Library module which allows you to easily import, export, organise and locate your images.